tfausak/tfausak.github.io/_posts/2013-05-21-immediately-migrating-existing-passwords-to-bcrypt.md

 ---
-title: Immediately Migrating Existing Passwords to bcrypt
+title: Immediately migrating existing passwords to bcrypt
 ---

 > Security cannot afford to be "eventually consistent".